Skip to main content

 [soliloquy id="10730"]

-In response to a 2012 faculty survey on classrooms, the University has been experimenting with active learning classroom designs to accommodate a wider range of teaching methods.
+In response to a 2012 faculty survey on classrooms, the University continues to experiment with active learning classroom designs to accommodate a wider range of teaching methods.
 In fall 2018, the University approved a master plan put forward by the Classroom Policy Steering Committee to expedite updates to roughly a third of the University’s general purpose classrooms.
-The Flexible Learning Spaces Initiative (FLSI) is a multi-year plan to implement these changes and help faculty, graduate instructors, and students make the most of them.
+A Phase II proposal for the classrooms modernization initiative is under development.

 Classroom Management GuidesThese brief guides provide practical suggestions and tips for utilizing space in flexible learning spaces at Carolina.